 Morfa Bychan Holiday Park 1st March - 9th January

 Riverbend Caravan Park at any time of the year

 During the time that the Parks are closed, holiday homes may only be visited for maintenance and upkeep purposes during the hours of daylight.
 Please note that the Park Managers generally take their holidays between November and March, therefore it can be anticipated that there will be reduction in service expectations when they are absent; furthermore the Managers take approximately a week of holiday at Christmas.

-2.2 A Chalet, Holiday Home or Mobile Home cannot be used on a residential basis (i.e. cannot be used as a main or sole residence) unless residential planning permission applies to the pitch.
-At intervals of not less than 12 months, the Company may request proof of residential address from customers who have high utilities usage, such customers will be required to pay a pitch fee surcharge to cover increased water, drainage, refuse and maintenance costs.
+2.2 A Chalet, Holiday Home or Mobile Home cannot be used on a residential basis (i.e. cannot be used as a main or sole residence) unless residential planning permission applies to the particular pitch.
+At intervals of not less than 12 months, the Company may request proof of residential address from customers who have high utilities usage, such customers will be required to pay an Additional Service Charge to cover increased water, drainage, refuse, maintenance and administration costs.

 2.3 Caravans/Holiday Homes are to be used for leisure and recreational purposes only and not for conducting business or any commercial enterprise.

 2.4 The Company does not accept responsibility for mail or parcels delivered to the Park - there is no concierge service.
 Deliveries may not be made to individual caravans.